 Why Incorporate in Andorra: Top 5 Benefits

-In comparison to other tax havens like Ireland and the Netherlands, Andorra offers many more benefits.
+In comparison to tax havens like Ireland and the Netherlands, Andorra offers many more benefits.
 The corporate taxes are non-existent for income earned from outside the principality which means you’ll pay 0-2% effective tax rates.

 Andorra’s infrastructure is world-class and open to foreign investors who can own 100% of their corporations registered in the principality.
 Incorporating in Andorra is also one of the main requirements of the investor resident program.
 Some of the many benefits of incorporating your business in Andorra are listed below.